Scriggo command

 n < 0: all text

-The --metrics flags prints metrics about execution time.
+The --metrics flag prints metrics about execution time.

 The --disable-livereload flag disables LiveReload, preventing automatic page reloads in the browser.